River Place Lofts

 BEAM HOUSE

-The Beam House was the first building completed, this iconic Cream City structure nods to its historical roots with exposed brick, heavy timber construction, and vertical joist ceilings.
-Units within the building offer panoramic views of the city and Menomonee river.
-There are chic finishes throughout including granite countertops, birch cabinets, and stainless-steel appliances.
-Select units feature their own private patios.
-Layouts include one and two bedroom options.
-The amenities located in the Beam House include a club room with a full kitchen and a guest suite for visitors!
-Crowned with a striking copper roof, the Beam House stands as a testament to timeless living.
+The Beam House was the first building completed.
+This iconic Cream City structure honors its historic roots with exposed brick, heavy timber construction, and vertical joist ceilings.
+Residences feature modern finishes, panoramic city and Menomonee River views, and select private patios.
+One- and two-bedroom layouts are available, along with exclusive amenities including a club room with full kitchen and a guest suite.
+Crowned by a striking copper roof, the Beam House is a true example of timeless living.

 DOCKS BUILDING

 The Docks Building, combines the charm of the past with the comforts of the present.
-This Cream City brick building is located right along the Menomonee River, offering unparalleled views.
-Units feature exposed heavy timber columns and beams, and wood plank ceilings, espresso brown cabinetry, and stainless steel appliances.
-Select units have their own private river patios!
-Choose from our spacious studios, one-bedroom or two-bedroom apartments.
-Amenities within the building include a weight room, a grand piano, a cigar lounge, and a wine cellar and tasting room with climate-controlled bottle storage.
+Located along the Menomonee River, this Cream City brick building offers unparalleled views and residences feature exposed brick, heavy timber columns and beams, along with wood plank ceilings.
+Select units include private river patios.
+Choose from spacious studio, one-, or two-bedroom layouts, and enjoy on-site amenities including a weight room, grand piano, cigar lounge, and a wine cellar and tasting room with climate-controlled bottle storage.

 FINISHING HOUSE

-The Finishing House, was the last historic addition to the property.
-Units feature classic Cream City brick, exposed Douglas Fir beams, wood plank ceilings, granite countertops, white cabinetry, and stainless steel appliances.
-In select units, you'll find wet bars and custom pendant lighting crafted from reclaimed timbers and metals from the original building.
-The building also includes two townhouses, a penthouse, and a variety of one- and two-bedroom layouts.
-Amenities within the building include a heated indoor parking garage, a dog washing station and a club room with a full-sized billiards table and four TVs.
+The Finishing House, the last historic addition to the property, features residences with classic Cream City brick, exposed Douglas Fir beams, and wood plank ceilings.
+Select units offer wet bars and custom pendant lighting crafted from reclaimed timbers and metals from the original building.
+The building includes one- and two-bedroom layouts, along with two townhouses and a penthouse.
+Amenities include heated indoor parking, a dog wash station, and a club room with a full-sized billiards table and four TVs.

 POWER HOUSE